 Hydro dipping, also known as water marbling or immersion printing, is a process in which water is used to transfer images on to your shoes.
-Because of its fun and easy way of application, it has become quite trendy recently, and there are hundreds of tutorials on it.
-It’s usually used when making funky, mixed-color unique patterns or creative art.
+Because of its fun and easy application, it has become quite trendy recently, especially when customizing Air Force 1s.
+It’s commonly used when making funky, mixed-color unique patterns or creative art.
 You could color contrast and give a cool, hydro look to your Vans.

-Hydro dipping is relatively inexpensive, and you can get all your materials in a small budget.
+Hydro dipping your shoes is relatively inexpensive, and you can get all your materials on a small budget.
 Here’s what you’ll need:

 - A small tub

 - Rust-oleum spray paints or any sort of acrylic spray paints (you can get them at any crafts store or online)

 - Face-mask (to protect against any harmful fumes)